Mimi696/Simple-python-input-output/README.md

 # Simple-python-input-output

+# Login and Language Prompt

+## 📌 Overview
-This project is a beginner-friendly Python program that practices using the input() function.
-The user is prompted to enter their login and native language, then the program prints the values in a formatted message.
-Perfect for learning basic Python I/O operations.
+A simple Python program that asks the user for their *login* and *native language*, then displays a formatted message showing both inputs.
+Requirements: Python 3.x